 This debunking work is enormously important.
-After tackling why European polities acquired the ability to launch overseas adventures–see Geography, States, Empires–the colonization of the Caribbean and the Americas is a most critical episode in how the world becomes global and modern.
+After tackling why European polities acquired the ability to launch overseas adventures, the colonization of the Caribbean and the Americas is a most critical episode in how the world becomes global and modern.
 It is where western Europe emerges as “The West.”
 This entailed what Michel-Rolph Trouillot describes as a geography of management and geography of imagination:

 Colonization became a mission, and the Savage became absence and negation.
 The symbolic process through which the West created itself thus involved the universal legitimacy of power–and order became, in that process, the answer to the question of legitimacy.
 To put it otherwise, the West is inconceivable without a metanarrative.
 Since their common emergence in the sixteenth century, world capitalism, the modern state, and colonization posed–and continue to pose–the issue of the philosophical base of order to the West.
 What language can legitimate universal control?
 Here again the geography of imagination and the geography of management appear to be distinct yet intertwined, both empirically and analytically.
-(Global Transformations: Anthropology and the Modern World 2003:22)
+(Global Transformations 2003, 22)

 For many years, the standard answer to how Spanish conquest colonization of the Americas proceeded has been Guns Germs and Steel, an answer made popular by Jared Diamond’s best-seller.
 Put differently, it’s that the Europeans had the germ advantage, from long-term exposure to the deadly pathogens that came mostly from domesticated animals, coupled to a technology advantage, in the form of using those large domesticated animals for war and transport; steel and guns; and literacy, which gave the Spaniards a knowledge and communication advantage.
 It’s a grand-sweep narrative, in which Spanish conquest and colonization become tragic incidents.
 In this story, the tragedy is rooted in factors thousands of years old, accidental but inevitable.